wtJavaer88/Flink_processing_on_GDELT_datasets/README.md

-# bdc2017-flink-streaming

-This repository includes a collection of examples for batch & stream processing of big data sets using [Apache Flink](https://flink.apache.org/).
+This repository includes a collection of examples for batch & stream processing of big data sets using Java and [Apache Flink](https://flink.apache.org/).
 These examples have been used as part of the course [Big data computing](https://piazza.com/uniroma1.it/spring2017/1044406/home) at the [Department of Computer, Control and Management Engineering](http://www.dis.uniroma1.it/en) of the [Sapienza University of Rome](http://en.uniroma1.it/).

 The Apache Flink website provides a detailed [Setup and Quickstart guide](https://ci.apache.org/projects/flink/flink-docs-release-1.2/quickstart/setup_quickstart.html) as well as [examples](https://ci.apache.org/projects/flink/flink-docs-release-1.2/examples/) to get a better feel for Flink’s programming APIs.
 The examples related to the streaming engine of Flink are available at the [apache flink git hub repository](https://github.com/apache/flink/tree/master/flink-examples/flink-examples-streaming/src/main/java/org/apache/flink/streaming/examples).
 The Apache Flink website also includes a ver nice [guide for the streaming engine](https://ci.apache.org/projects/flink/flink-docs-release-1.2/dev/datastream_api.html).